-The Student Academic Success Center (SAS), a unit within Student Support Services, provides a comprehensive array of academic support services, including placement testing courses, workshops, tutoring and individual consultations.
+The Student Academic Success Center (SASC), a unit within Student Support Services, provides a comprehensive array of academic support services, including placement testing, courses, workshops, tutoring, and individual consultations.
 The goal of the Student Academic Success Center is to assist students in becoming more independent and efficient learners so that they are able to meet the University's academic standards and to attain their personal educational goals.

-During Orientation, all new undergraduate and transfer students are assessed for competence in writing and mathematics.
-Placement scores, SAT scores and a review of each incoming student's previous coursework are considered.
+Before Orientation, all new undergraduate and transfer students are assessed for competence in writing and mathematics.
+Placement test scores, SAT scores and a review of each incoming student's previous coursework are considered.

-Those students who do not meet the University's predetermined criteria are placed into an appropriate developmental mathematics course, Writing Tutorial Course (SAS 010), or both.
+Students who do not meet the University's predetermined criteria are placed into an appropriate developmental mathematics course, developmental writing course, or both.
 SAS courses are subject to the academic policies and procedures set forth by CAS and CHP.
 SAS courses, however, do not satisfy core curriculum or graduation requirements.

 Based on placement testing results, students are assigned one of five levels in Mathematics.

 L2: Introduction to Algebra and Problem Solving (SAS 021)

 L3: Advanced Algebra and Problem Solving (SAS 022), Quantitative Reasoning (MAT 110), or Statistics (MAT 120)

 L4: Mathematics for Elementary School Teachers (MAT 130), Statistics for the Life Sciences (MAT 150), or Precalculus (MAT 180)

 L5: Calculus I (MAT 190) or Geometry (MAT 240)

 L6 Calculus II (MAT 195), Linear Algebra (MAT 220), or Foundations of Mathematics (MAT 230).